Commercial Real Estate in Montgomery County PA — Every Corridor, Every Property Type, Straight Talk

 The SEPTA Rail Advantage for Office Users

 No other suburban county in Pennsylvania has better SEPTA Regional Rail coverage than Montgomery County.
 The Lansdale/Doylestown line serves Ambler, Lansdale, and North Wales.
 The Manayunk/Norristown line serves Conshohocken, Norristown, and surrounding areas.
 The Paoli/Thorndale line serves the Main Line commercial corridor.
-For office tenants prioritizing employee access and reducing parking requirements, SEPTA proximity is a genuine operational advantage that has real dollar value in lease negotiations — buildings within walking distance of SEPTA stations command premium rents and maintain higher occupancy.
+For office tenants prioritizing employee access and reducing parking requirements, SEPTA proximity is a genuine operational advantage — buildings within walking distance of SEPTA stations command premium rents and maintain higher occupancy.

 The Borough Revitalization Story

 Ambler, Lansdale, Conshohocken, and Jenkintown have each undergone meaningful borough commercial revitalization in the past decade.
-Ground-floor retail and restaurant spaces in these boroughs are in demand from a tenant population that wants walkable, character-rich locations — not suburban strip centers.
+Ground-floor retail and restaurant spaces in these boroughs are in demand from tenants who want walkable, character-rich locations — not suburban strip centers.
 For commercial investors and landlords, borough mixed-use properties have the most favorable long-term supply/demand dynamics of any commercial category in the county.
 New mixed-use supply is restricted by historic character requirements and limited developable land.

 Montgomery County Commercial Corridors — Where to Look by Need